Mohanlal: Established actor (1986–1999)

-2000–09
+Career expansion and stardom (2000–2009)

 In 2000, Mohanlal starred in Narasimham, playing a rogue with a good heart.
 It became the highest-grossing Malayalam film of all time.
 In the next two years, Mohanlal was typecasted in similar larger-than-life action hero roles in films such as Ravanaprabhu (2001), Praja (2001), Onnaman (2002), Thandavam (2002) and Chathurangam (2002).
 Except for Ravanaprabhu, these films were widely criticised for their repetitive plots, lewd dialogues, punch lines and male chauvinistic outlook.
 A critic from The New Indian Express wrote: "The Narasimham hangover is terrifically strong and it has, at least for the moment, killed the prospects of good films.
 I don't see any other reason for the failure of well made female-oriented films like Mazha and Madhuranombarakkattu".

 In 2002, Mohanlal played Sreenivasan IPS, a Mumbai police officer, in his first Bollywood film Company, which introduced him to the Hindi-speaking audience in India and for which he won the International Indian Film Academy Awards (IIFA) and Star Screen Award for Best Supporting Actor.
 The film dealt with the real-life story of two underworld dons who ruled Mumbai (played by Ajay Devgn and Vivek Oberoi).
 Mohanlal's performance was well received.
 The Hindu noted that the actor is "at his natural best" and "does not look stifled or anxious as other South Indian stars do when they appear in a Hindi movie for the first time".
 In a 2010 online poll by Hindifilmnews.com, Mohanlal's performance in Company was chosen as "The Finest Performance of a Bollywood Actor in the Last Decade (2001–2010)".
 He was No. 1 in the audiences' list and maintained No. 6 in the critics' list.

 The following year, Mohanlal, trying to change his action hero image, returned to comedic roles with Kilichundan Mampazham, Balettan, Hariharan Pillai Happy Aanu and Mr. Brahmachari.
 Kilichundan Mampazham, promoted as a comeback vehicle for the actor, received good reviews and a decent box office collection.
 Balettan, directed by V. M. Vinu, was also a commercial success.
 Mohanlal played Athanipparambil Balachandran, a bank employee always willing to lend a helping hand to others, who is forced to hide many secrets after his father's death leading to his family's mistrust.
 In 2004, Natturajavu and Mambazhakkalam were his only successes.